Imperial County of Reuss: House of Reuss

 In 1306 the Plauen branch of the vogts was subdivided into an elder line (at Plauen) that died out around 1380, and a younger line (at Greiz and Reichenbach), called Reuss.
-In 1564 the latter was subdivided into three branches, the Elder (extinct in 1927), the Middle (extinct in 1616), and the Younger (of which the ruling line became extinct in 1945) and a side line, split off in 1692, Reuss-Köstritz, which had been raised to (however non-ruling) princes in 1806, still exists with about 30 male relatives, all named Heinrich, as the last surviving branch of the family, with the senior of this branch, the Prince Reuss-Köstritz, as head of the entire house, hence now The Fürst Reuss, while the others hold the agnatic title of prince.
+In 1564 the latter was subdivided into three branches, the Elder (extinct in 1927), the Middle (extinct in 1616), and the Younger (of which the ruling line became extinct in 1945) and a side line, split off in 1692, Reuss-Köstritz, which had been raised to (however, non-ruling) princes in 1806, still exists with about 30 male relatives, all named Heinrich, as the last surviving branch of the family, with the senior of this branch, the Prince Reuss-Köstritz, as head of the entire house, hence now The Fürst Reuss, while the others hold the agnatic title of prince.

 In 1673 the Lords Reuss were raised to Imperial Counts and (depending on the line) from 1778 (1790 or 1802) to Imperial Princes.
 The dynasty ruled divided areas in various lines and sub-lines; around 1700 there were ten Reussian counties of both main branches.
 The lords, counts and princes were never styled of Reuss, but rather count or prince Reuss, as Reuss was originally not the name of a town or castle, but rather a personal designation for the founder of the branch that indicated his foreign connection through marriage (Reussen is in fact an older German term for Russians), and the family is still referred to today in the plural as die Reussen.

 On account of the close relations of Reuss with the neighbouring Saxon states, Lutheranism speedily gained a foothold in Reuss.
 The rulers joined the Schmalkaldic League against the German emperor, and forfeited their possessions, but afterwards recovered them.

 Numbering of the Heinrichs

 All the males of the House of Reuss are named Heinrich (Henry) plus a number.

-In the elder line the numbering covers all male children of the elder House, and the numbers increase until 100 is reached and then start again at 1.

-In the younger line the system is similar but the numbers increase until the end of the century before starting again at 1.
+In the elder line, the numbers start again at one each time 100 is reached.
+In the younger line, the numbers reset at the beginning of each century.

-This odd regulation was formulated as a Family Law in 1688, but the tradition of the uniformity of name was in practice as early as 1200.
-It was seen as a way of honoring the Hohenstaufen Emperor Heinrich/Henry VI, who raised Heinrich der Reiche/Henry the Rich (+1209) to the office of provost of the Quedlinburg Abbey, thus taking on the title of vogt.
+This odd regulation was formulated as a Family Law in 1688, but the tradition of the uniformity of names goes back as far as 1200.
+It was seen as a way of honoring the Hohenstaufen Emperor Henry VI, who raised Heinrich der Reiche/Henry the Rich (d.
+1209) to the office of provost of Quedlinburg Abbey and endowed him with the title vogt.